rpolak/forte-rules-engine/test/invariants.md

 - Only the current foreign call admin can propose a new calling contract admin
 - Proposed foreign call Admin Role cannot act as the foreign call admin until role is confirmed
 - For a given Foreign contract and selector pair, the Foreign Call Admin is the only one who can configure which Policy Admins may leverage the Foreign Call in their policies
+- A foreign call admin may renounce their role

 ### Policy Invariants
 - policyId can never be 0